Day 1: Cusco – Ollantay tambo – KM 104 – Wiñay wayna – Sun Gate – Machu Picchu – Aguas Calientes – Cusco

 In case you are renewing your passport or changing your name, please send us a COPY of your old passport to secure your permit, and we can change it when we receive a COPY of your new passport for a fee of $25 per person.
 We must have a copy of your old and new passport to make the change.
 Before you change your passport, keep a copy of your old one.

 If you do not wish to pay this fee, you will need to bring both passports to Peru with you.
 You can enter Peru with your new passport, but you will need to show both passports, old and new to enter Machu Picchu or the train.
-If you do not have both, you will not be allowed to enter into Machu Picchu or get on the train.
+If you do not have both, the guards will not allow you to enter into Machu Picchu or get on the train.

 Remember to check your current passport to make sure it doesn’t expire within 6 months of your arrival to Peru!!!
 The Government of Peru is enforcing the existing law that requires all foreign travelers to have a passport valid for a minimum of six months past the time of entry into Peru.
 Peruvian authorities will deny entry into Peru for travelers not meeting this requirement.